 So, we'd like to welcome you to the Honors Program at Marietta College webpage!
 We know that those of you who will be using this will be on campus, in your homes, or in different states all over the country-perhaps, indeed, in other countries.

 Therefore, we have tried to create a webpage that will be useful to as many people as possible.
 Here you will find information about the program, about our students and their accomplishments, and about the events that we enjoy.

 Eligibility and Application

-- Pioneer Scholars by invitation Incoming Pioneer Scholarship recipients (at least a 3.25 GPA with an 1150 SAT or 25 ACT) are given a formal offer to apply to the Curriculum Honors Program.
+- Incoming Freshmen who have achieved a minimum high school GPA of 3.5 and a ACT 25 composite are given a formal offer to apply to the Curriculum Honors Program.

 - Current Marietta College Freshmen, by application: Marietta College freshmen who will enter the sophomore year with under 37 credit hours and a 3.50 or better overall GPA are eligible to apply in the spring semester prior to their sophomore year.
 Application is made to the Honors Program Director.